Shogun486/Civil-Advocacy/README.md

 ## Tools

-This app is programmed entirely in Java.
+This Android app is programmed entirely in Java.
 The following libraries are utilized:
   * Volley (API calls)
   * Picasso (for image displays)